alexanderkim11/den/README.md

 - General:
     - Add hover names for sidebar icon buttons?
     - **Persistant state between closing and reopening the app**
+        - Persistant state is challenging due to little support for Leptos + Tauri combo
+        - Need to save state each time any of the items change
+        - State should be:
+            - Session/directory name
+                - open_files
+                - selected_file
+                - cached_files
+                - saved_files
+                - accounts
 - File System:
     - **Reset FS default directory**
     - **Add way to open new file directory**